osism/osism.github.io/docs/guides/deploy-guide/rookify.md

 Currently it is recommended to install Rookify on your own machine and then connect through VPNs to you target system (the one where Ceph-Ansible needs to be rookified ;) ).

 Rookify runs `in place`, which means that there are no parallel nodes necesssary.
-As mentioned above, Rookify is developed to migrate from Ceph-Ansible to Rook _in place_ and _without downtime_ but infrastructures are complicated, so precautionary backups and safety measure are very much advised.
+As mentioned above, Rookify is developed to migrate from Ceph-Ansible to Rook _in place_ and _without downtime_ but infrastructure can be complex, so precautionary backups and safety measure are very much advised.

 The [Rookify GitHub repository](https://github.com/SovereignCloudStack/rookify) includes a README.md that provides a condensed summary of the information covered here.